branchwebpresence/hello.branchwebpresence.com/content/_index.md

 ---

-## Social Listings
+## Facebook Business
-Claim your profile.
+Yes, another business profile.

 {{% note %}}
+- Many people are comfortable with FB and use it as a search engine
+- Make sure you at least create a business page and update it with your website, hours, and a description
+- Social signals may have limited impact, but they do have an impact on social SEO
+{{% /note %}}

+---

+## Social Networks
+Claim your profiles.

+{{% note %}}
-- Whether you plan to be active on social listings or not, claim your business on all of the popular social sites such as Twitter, LinkedIn, and Instagram
+- Whether you plan to be active on social networks or not, claim your business on all of the popular social sites such as Twitter, LinkedIn, and Instagram
 - If you don't plan on using them, make sure to pin a tweet or post inviting users to call/visit your website/follow you on whatever social platform you are most active on
 - Many social profiles allow you to provide a link back to your website -- use it
   - it won't help local rankings, really, but it will help more people potentially discover what you have to offer
 - It can be important to respond quickly, so don't overdo this, and focus on what makes sense for your business
-{{% /note %}}

----

-## Facebook Business

-{{% note %}}
-- Many people are comfortable with FB and use it as a search engine
-- Make sure you at least create a business page and update it with your website, hours, and a description
-- Social signals may have limited impact, but they do have an impact on social SEO
 {{% /note %}}

 ---